The Ins and Outs of Wisconsin Seatbelt Laws

 If you decide to fight your seatbelt ticket in Wisconsin, you have to plead not guilty via mail and use a valid argument.
 Most people don’t bother with fighting tickets because it’s a complicated matter.
-Luckily, you can bypass the demanding procedure by having DoNotPay get your citation dismissed in your stead—register for our app to start the process now.
+Luckily, you can bypass the demanding procedure by having DoNotPay get your citation dismissed in your stead— to start the process now.

 If you want to appeal your seatbelt ticket with zero hassle, DoNotPay is the app for you.
 We can create a personalized appeal letter in a few minutes.
 All you need to do is complete a brief questionnaire, and we’ll generate your letter based on the details you provide.

 Follow the instructions below to start your case:

 - Tell us who got the citation and which argument you’d like to use

 After you complete all the steps, DoNotPay will create your appeal letter and mail it to the Wisconsin authorities.

 Do you need more information about seatbelt laws and related matters?
 DoNotPay has answers to all the questions you might have, such as: